 How to Calculate Engine Displacement

-Displacement is used to calculate the compression ratio of an engine and is used to indicate the size of an engine.
+Displacement is used to indicate the size of an engine and can also be used to calculate the compression ratio of an engine.

 The formula to find engine displacement is:

 displacement = π / 4 × b2 × s × c

 Where b is equal to the bore size, s is equal to the stroke length, and c is the number of cylinders.

 For example, let’s calculate the displacement for a motor with a bore size of 3.4″, a stroke length of 3.6″ and 8 cylinders.